tim-taylor/evobee/docs/evobee-config.md

 > -q [ --quiet ] -> disable verbose progress messages on stdout
 > -t [ --test ] arg (=0) -> Perform test number N instead of regular run

+(The final option, -t, is used to perform various tests on the code rather than a regular run.
+These tests are defined

 The vast majority of configuration options for the program are set using a configuration file rather than the command line.
 As shown in the output above, the default filename that `evobee` searches for is `evobee.cfg.json`, and it only searches in the current working directory.
 To specify a different name and location, use the -c flag when calling the program.
 For example:

     > ./evobee -c /home/me/my-config-file.cfg.json